PaddlePaddle/PaddleVideo/docs/en/tutorials/TSM.md

 <img src="../../images/tsm_op.png" height=300 width=400 hspace='10'/> <br />
 </p>

-So you children's shoes no longer have to achieve their own, ** direct call can be!! , it can be called directly!! , it can be called directly!! ** Say the important thing three times,
+So you children's shoes no longer have to achieve their own, **direct call can be!! , it can be called directly!! , it can be called directly!!** The important thing must say three times.

 Did you think that was the end of the matter?
-Alas! **Too young Too simple !!! * *
+Alas! **Too young Too simple !!!**

 We have also optimized it to increase speed by 5 times while reducing memory consumption.
 See the acceleration documentation at (./ acceler.md).